New Momentum for Saner Nuclear Policy

 While there was plenty of hope carried in the comments about organizing, growing grass-roots arms control movements, and a new wave of leaders committed to the fight, it was probably pretty hard for the 150-plus guests listening in the audience to ignore a sense of apprehension.

-"We have a lot to worry about," Benedict told them.
+"We have a lot to worry about," said Ploughshares president Joe Cirincione, who delivered opening remarks.
 "Climate change and nuclear weapons are really the two existential threats we face as a planet.
 Of the two, nuclear [destruction] can happen in an afternoon."

 "The current U.S. policy has failed," Cirincione said, calling out the withdrawal from an agreement that contained Iran's nuclear program, the recent missed opportunity with the summit in North Korea, and the decision to suspend President Reagan’s 1987 Intermediate-Range Nuclear Forces Treaty (INF) that was made with the then-Soviet Union.
 "It's made every single one of the nuclear threats worse."